 The requirement to obtain permits and approvals for which lighting would be reviewed by the Town for the Project are preempted by PSL § 130.
-Since lighting may be required for the construction of the Project, the Applicant requests that the NYSPSC waive the restriction under § 85-867 (A) (2) that the maximum illuminance at or beyond the property line that adjoins a residential parcel or public ROW may not exceed 0.05 footcandle horizontal on the ground or 0.05 footcandle vertical measured at a 5-ft (1.5m) height above the ground since the same is infeasible given the dimensions of the ROW where the Project will be installed.
+Since lighting will be required for the construction of the Project, the Applicant requests that the NYSPSC waive the restriction under § 85-867 (A) (2) that the maximum illuminance at or beyond the property line that adjoins a residential parcel or public ROW may not exceed 0.05 footcandle horizontal on the ground or 0.05 footcandle vertical measured at a 5-ft (1.5-m) height above the ground since the same is infeasible given the dimensions of the ROW where the Project will be installed.
 While, in general, yard lighting at the OnCS-DC will be minimal at night and compliant with NYS and local requirements, lighting in excess of that permitted by § 85-867 (A) (2) will be necessary when maintenance and other work is occurring there at.
-Accordingly, the Applicant requests that the NYSPSC refuse to apply § 85-867 (A) (2) and because compliance with this local requirement would be technically impossible or impracticable from a cost and economics perspective.
+Accordingly, the Applicant requests that the NYSPSC refuse to apply § 85-867 (A) (2) because compliance with this local requirement would be unreasonably restrictive in view of existing technology and the needs of consumers.